Colyzo466/Ai_Mockmate/README.md

 ---

-**Prepwise** — Empowering you to ace your next interview with confidence.
+**Mockmate** — Empowering you to ace your next interview with confidence.